 The best youth hostels in San Francisco are centrally located in the city.
 Many have both shared and private accommodations.

-Below are the five best hostels in San Francisco.
+Below are the six best hostels in San Francisco.
 I've chosen them based on location, overall cleanliness, atmosphere, and recent guest reviews.

 Address: 680 Sacramento Street

 This true backpackers hostel is one of the best in the city.
+It is in the heart of downtown and close to Union Square, North Beach, and Fisherman's Wharf.
 It's a small hostel where the staff and guests can easily mingle and get to know each other.
-It is in the heart of downtown and close to Union Square, North Beach, and Fisherman's Wharf.
+If you don't want to share with others, they have a "Micro-Private Double" for you and a friend.

 Here are just some of the amenities at this home-away-from-home hostel: